Comparison: Over the air listening on FM vs. streaming audio on Android phone

 • Word, 256 Word, 13.5MHz or 27MHz clock sync

-• Extremely low-jitter tunable sample clock generator
+• The extremely low-jitter tunable sample clock generator

 • Dedicated clock frequency diagnostic hardware